This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.

 More hourglass inspiration for you

-Below is an earlier hourglass capsule I created.
+Below is an earlier hourglass capsule we created.
 You can see that all of the items may be past season but they are timeless so should still provide you with plenty of inspiration.

 How do you dress your hourglass shape?
 What are your favorite pieces and brands when it comes to how to dress the hourglass?
 Let us know!